mighdoll/live-typescript/packages/live-typescript/README.md

 ### Docusaurus

 LiveTypescript works well in Docusaurus.

+The recommended approach is build (and test) your code examples in a separate vite/rollup package build, and then import the examples package into your documentation build.

 Consider wrapping your LiveTypescript component in `<BrowserOnly>`.
 The current sandboxed execution doesn't run on the server anyway, and server side